SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 6. The CDS definition editor will open with the following code.
 <br>![](/exercises/ex3/images/03_01_0060.png)

 7. First, change the name of the sqlViewName annotation as shown here where XXX is your group number.
-If you DO NOT want to type all of this code in the following steps, you may copy it from the solution.
 <br>![](/exercises/ex3/images/03_01_0070.png)

 8. There is a lot of code to add here.
 We’ll try to take it by sections.
-This code is not only defining the associations to other tables/views as well as the columns that we want in our view, but also how these columns are presented in the user interface later on.
-The annotations are what drive this funtionality.
+This code is defining the associations to other tables/views as well as the columns that we want in our view.
 In this first section at the top, make sure that you add these annotations if they are not already there.
 <br>![](/exercises/ex3/images/03_01_0080.png)

 9. After the annotations at the top, adjust the define view statement as shown here.
 Add the word “root“ and change the select from to “/dmo/travel as Travel“.
 This is an existing table already in the system.